 Questions like these might sound redundant but become critical in the context of project management.

 Take something as simple as grocery shopping as an example.
 If you were to break down every action you need to perform in order to shop, your to-do list would become exhaustively long.
-You’d have “drive to store”, “find suitable parking spot”, “park car”, “grab shopping cart” all in your to-do list.
+You’d have “drive to store”, “find suitable parking spot”, “park car”, and “grab shopping cart” all on your to-do list.

 By the time you even come to the actual shopping list, you’d be exhausted just checking off your to-dos.

 The opposite approach is equally misleading.
 Instead of separate to-dos for “buy eggs, bread, milk”, you might have a single task to “buy breakfast items”.
 This will compress your task list, but it also means that some days, you might forget to buy the milk or the eggs.